- ORDER: Charadriiformes

 - Cool Facts

-- The Heermann's Gull, like many other gulls, frequently steals food from other birds.
-The Brown Pelican is a frequent victim.
+- The Heermann's Gull, like many other gulls, frequently steals food from other birds and often targets Brown Pelicans.
 An adult Heermann's Gull is most likely to try to steal food from an adult pelican, and an immature gull is more likely to steal from an immature pelican.
+In the field of animal behavior, the word for stealing is “kleptoparasitism.”

 - The oldest recorded Heermann's Gull was a female, and at least 24 years old when she was caught and released in Oregon in 2009.
 She had been banded in Mexico in 1985.